dsolovay/Helix.Docs/helix/principles/architecture-principles/layers.rst

     Figure: Layers in the Sitecore Architecture Conventions

-Practically speaking, the three layers are defined in Visual Studio as Solution folders, in the file system and directories and in Sitecore as corresponding content type folders.
+Practically speaking, the three layers are defined in Visual Studio as Solution folders, in the file system as directories and in Sitecore as corresponding content type folders.

 These are the typical places where layer folders are defined in